rdooley2/Homelab/Shuffle&Slack.md

 <br />
 <br />
 <br />
 Back in the Shuffle workflow, I dragged the Slack app over to begin setting up the actual alert.
-At this point I authenticated Slack by clicking authenticate underneath the name, but in this screenshot I had already done so:<br/><br />
+At this point, I authenticated Slack by clicking authenticate underneath the name, but in this screenshot, I had already done so:<br/><br />
 <img src="https://i.imgur.com/W5ODe2T.png" alt="Homelab Steps">
 <br />
 <br />